ComBin/puppet-opensearch/REFERENCE.md

 Data type: `Optional[String]`

-HTTP basic auth password to use when communicating over the Elasticsearch API.
+HTTP basic auth password to use when communicating over the Opensearch API.

-Default value: `$elasticsearch::api_basic_auth_password`
+Default value: `$opensearch::api_basic_auth_password`

 ##### <a name="api_basic_auth_username"></a>`api_basic_auth_username`

 Data type: `Optional[String]`

-HTTP basic auth username to use when communicating over the Elasticsearch API.
+HTTP basic auth username to use when communicating over the Opensearch API.

-Default value: `$elasticsearch::api_basic_auth_username`
+Default value: `$opensearch::api_basic_auth_username`

 ##### <a name="api_ca_file"></a>`api_ca_file`

 Data type: `Optional[Stdlib::Absolutepath]`

-Path to a CA file which will be used to validate server certs when communicating with the Elasticsearch API over HTTPS.
+Path to a CA file which will be used to validate server certs when communicating with the Opensearch API over HTTPS.

-Default value: `$elasticsearch::api_ca_file`
+Default value: `$opensearch::api_ca_file`

 ##### <a name="api_ca_path"></a>`api_ca_path`

 Data type: `Optional[Stdlib::Absolutepath]`

-Path to a directory with CA files which will be used to validate server certs when communicating with the Elasticsearch API over HTTPS.
+Path to a directory with CA files which will be used to validate server certs when communicating with the Opensearch API over HTTPS.

-Default value: `$elasticsearch::api_ca_path`
+Default value: `$opensearch::api_ca_path`

 ##### <a name="api_host"></a>`api_host`